Charles Beirne: Jesuits

 Beirne was ordained a Jesuit priest in 1969 and began working as an academic administrator.
-He received as doctorate in education in 1973 from the University of Chicago.
+He received a doctorate in education in 1973 from the University of Chicago.
 He then worked as an administrator at several Jesuit colleges and high schools, including associate dean of the School of Business at Georgetown University and the academic vice president of Santa Clara University.
 He was headmaster of Regis High School in Manhattan, 1978–1983, and assistant director of the Committee on Research and Development of the Jesuit Secondary Education Association at Fordham University, 1977-1978.

 Beirne was accidentally posted to Puerto Rico by the Society of Jesus, his first position in a Spanish-speaking country.
 Beirne was supposed to move to Jersey City, New Jersey, for his post; however, a second Jesuit named Charles Burns, who was originally supposed to go to Puerto Rico, was transferred to Jersey City instead of Beirne.
 A friend of Beirne's, Father David Casey, later recalled the mix-up in an interview noting, "there was another Jesuit named Charles Burns, who was supposed to be sent to Puerto Rico while Beirne was heading back to his native Jersey City, N.J...But through some mix up it was announced that Beirne was going and a news story appeared announcing his appointment.
 So Beirne went to the Caribbean."
 Beirne served as the principal of Colegio San Ignacio de Loyola in San Juan, Puerto Rico.